rchui/laminar/docs/source/advanced/hooks.md

         print("before call")

     @hooks.execution
-    def configure_entry_1(self) -> Generator[None, None, None]:
+    def configure_entry_2(self) -> Generator[None, None, None]:
         yield
         print("after call")
 ```

-Hooks of the same type are executed roughly in the order that they are defined in the `Layer` (but not necessarily guaranteed).
+Hooks of the same type are executed in the order that they are defined in the `Layer`.
 Using multiple hooks allows for deep and dynamic customization of the entire `Layer` lifecycle.

 ## Types

+### Event Hooks

+Event hooks are Python generators or functions that can perform actions before and after events occur within the flow.
+A hook defined as a generator will yield until the `Layer` has completed executing before finishing.
+A hook defined as a function will immediately return before the `Layer` has been executed.

-### Execution Hooks
+#### Execution Hooks

 Execution hooks run just prior to the invocation of `Layer.__call__`.
 This is useful for situations when something needs to occur prior to a layer starting.